 THE EXPERTS & THEIR TOPICS

-Peter T. Alter is the Museum’s chief historian and director of the Studs Terkel Center for Oral History.
+Peter T. Alter is the Museum’s Gary T. Johnson Chief Historian and director of the Studs Terkel Center for Oral History.
 In his role as the chief historian, he works on exhibitions and online projects and teaches in DePaul University’s public history program.
 As the director of the Studs Terkel Center for Oral History, he develops new Museum oral history projects.

 FOR MORE INFORMATION & GROUP PRICING